Today I would like to talk a bit about this icon of Kharlampiy:

 Historically, this kind of suffering tends to happen because of political intrigue of one kind or another.
 That is why Boris and Gleb are the prime examples and pattern-setters of “Holy Passion-bearers.”

-The story goes right back to the beginnings of state Orthodoxy in Kievan Rus (now the Ukraine); Great Prince Vladimir converted his people to Eastern Orthodoxy Christianity by edict, basically “Convert or else…”.
+Their story goes right back to the beginnings of state Orthodoxy in Kyivan Rus; Great Prince Vladimir converted his people to Eastern Orthodoxy Christianity by edict, basically “Convert or else…”.
 That is why he is a saint in Eastern Orthodoxy.

-According to the old story, when Vladimir died, advisors told Boris that he should eliminate his half-brother Svyatopolk, the eldest son of Vladimir, and take control of Kiev.
+According to the old story, when Vladimir died, advisors told Boris that he should eliminate his half-brother Svyatopolk, the eldest son of Vladimir, and take control.
 Boris refused to raise his hand against his brother.

 Svyatopolk, however, was not so ethical.
 He sent assassins to kill Boris.
 They supposedly found him praying before an icon of Jesus.
 When he saw what was happening, Boris submissively prayed for strength and allowed himself to be killed.
 Svyatopolk wanted all the wealth and power, with no possible rivals.